Charity entries 2018

 • the Südtiroler Sporthilfe (www.sporthilfe.it) which supports real sporting talents, young people who can not afford to finance their competitions;

-• the Association of Groups of Belluno "Insieme si può" ("Together we can") a non-profit making organization NPA/NGO (www.365giorni.org) which supports the project related to Kangole Boys Primary School Schoole in Northern Uganda and its respective dormitory for pupils and training courses which will be illustrated soon on this page;
+• the Association of Groups of Belluno "Insieme si può" ("Together we can") a non-profit making organization NPA/NGO (www.365giorni.org) which supports the project related to Kangole Boys Primary School in Northern Uganda and its respective dormitory for pupils and training courses which is illustrated on this page;

 • Costa Family Foundation Onlus (www.costafoundation.org) that will build a new family home in Jhamtse Gatsal in the district of Tawang - Arunachal Pradesh in India.
 The project is illustrated on this page.